Responsible Sourcing & Sustainability

 We know we can do even more and will continue to look for ways to reduce our impact in every way we can.

-Since we began, our in-store carry bags have been made from paper and we’re actively looking into reducing the amount of poly bags our products are shipped in as well assessing more environmental alternatives to plastic.
-Watch this space!
+Since we began, our in-store carry bags have been made from paper and we’re actively looking into reducing the amount of poly bags our products are shipped in as well as assessing more environmental alternatives to plastic.

-Threebyone Pty Ltd requires all animals involved in our supply chain to be treated humanely and in accordance with the internationally accepted ‘Five Freedoms’ developed by the RSPCA.
+Three By One requires all animals involved in our supply chain to be treated humanely and in accordance with the internationally accepted, ‘Five Freedoms’ developed by the RSPCA.

 Freedom from hunger and thirst.

 All animal-sourced materials must be by-products of the food industry.
 We do not use real fur, exotic skins or hair from the angora rabbit in our products.

 Circular thinking is one of the most exciting developments for the garment industry and provides a key solution to collectively reducing our environmental impact and reliance on natural resources.
 We’re motivated by the amount of innovation taking place around textile waste and regeneration and take every opportunity we can to provide our support.

 We want to help you to extend the useful life of your jeans.
 Our denim products can live a long useful life, particularly when you care for them well, but we understand there comes a time when you need to part ways.
 We’d hate for you to send them to landfill where they definitely don’t belong.
 Over 95% of garments disposed of today can be repurposed and recycled so we’re here to help with some tips for how you can responsibly dispose of them.